ReinProject/python-rein/doc/key-management.md

 This means knowing a key that is used to sign a document or payment should not lead to the discovery of a user''s other keys.

- * Multilayered security - An identity is defined by a 12-word mnemonic seed.
-The seed is used to generate a root BIP32 key.
+ * Multilayered security - An identity is defined by a 12-word mnemonic seed that is meant to be kept offline.
+The seed is used to generate a BIP32 key that serves as the root of an identity.
+From that tree, delegate payment and signing addresses are generated.

- * Long-term efficiency - Efficient use of BIP32 tree structures should make it possible to use an identity long-term without compromising the root key or needing to expend inordinate processing power to use.
+ * Long-term efficiency - Efficient use of BIP32 tree structures should make it possible to use an identity long-term without compromising the root key or needing to expend excessive processing power to enumerate.

 ### Current implementation: